 John Godfrey Moore loved Maine and money – not necessarily in that order.
-But it’s fitting that Acadia National Park, the state’s most popular destination for visitors from both within the state and beyond, would not be what it is today if it wasn’t for this son of Steuben who went to New York to make his fortune, but left some of it behind for his native state to enjoy.
+But it’s fitting that Acadia National Park, the state’s most popular destination for visitors, would not be what it is today if it weren’t for this son of Steuben.
+He went to New York to make his fortune, but left some of it behind for his native state to enjoy.

 Moore was born in 1847, the son of a Steuben sea captain.
 Both he and his cousin Henry would leave Maine to make their fortunes.
 Henry in railroading and tobacco, John in the telegraph industry and then in finance.